pandas-dev/pandas/doc/source/user_guide/io.rst

   with suitable ``na_values`` settings to preserve and not interpret dtype. engine : {``'c'``, ``'pyarrow'``, ``'python'``}
   Parser engine to use.
-In terms of performance, the pyarrow engine, which requires ``pyarrow`` >= 0.15.0, is faster than the C engine, which is faster than the python engine.
-However, the pyarrow and C engines are currently less feature complete than their Python counterpart. converters : dict, default ``None``
+The pyarrow engine is the most performant, followed by the C engine, which in turn is faster than the python engine.
+However, the pyarrow and C engine are currently less feature complete than their Python counterpart. converters : dict, default ``None``
   Dict of functions for converting values in certain columns.
 Keys can either be integers or column labels.